 Rates usually include a hearty breakfast buffet.
 Plus, you’ll get free shuttle rides and access to the beach club.
 A city tax of €5 a night for the first five nights applies to over-12s from July to August, otherwise it’s €3 for the first three nights.

-The hotel’s grounds are impressive in many ways, but the centuries-old olive groves deserve special commendation for their stamina – they're still the source of the hotel’s flavourful olive oil, which is made using an ancient underground press.
+The hotel’s grounds are impressive in many ways, but the centuries-old olive groves deserve special commendation for their stamina – they're still the source of the hotel’s flavourful olive oil.

 Substantial Covid-19 precautions are in place.
 Tables in the restaurant and sunloungers by the pool are socially distanced, strict hygiene protocols are observed and staff are frequently tested.
 And, many things that make the hotel magical – intimate size, outdoor living and dining – make it that much safer.